For a number of years we have been, and still are,

 We had a brief meeting with the previous Archbishop of Canterbury, Dr Rowan Williams, at Lambeth, and he was very supportive of this idea of founding a new dispersed and uncloistered religious Order (open to both male priests and laity, whether single, celibate or married).

-We confirmed the outline of our vision in writing, and the Archbishop passed this letter, together with our Rule, to the Bishop of Dudley (+David Walker), who chairs the Advisory Council on the Relations of Bishops and Religious Communities.
-This Council has since appointed Abbot Stuart Burns OSB (formerly Abbot of Burford, and now, since the community relocated there, of Mucknell Abbey in Worcestershire) to be our Consultant, whilst we slowly travel on the road to full official recognition as a new religious Order by the House of Bishops.
+We confirmed the outline of our vision in writing, and the Archbishop passed this letter, together with our Rule, to the Bishop of Dudley (+David Walker) recently appointed Bishop of Manchester; who chairs the Advisory Council on the Relations of Bishops and Religious Communities (the Advisory Council).
+This Council has since appointed Abbot Stuart Burns OSB (formerly Abbot of Burford, and now, since the community relocated there, of Mucknell Abbey in Worcestershire) to be our Consultant.

 We prepared very detailed Governing Documents, containing our proposed Charter, Rule and Customary.
 These we have subsequently adopted as our Constitution at a Chapter meeting at Mount St Bernard RC Cistercian Abbey (November 2010).